pagedjs/pagedjs-website/src/content/journal/2022-11-17-SoLongAtScreen.md

 control, or simply call from the unpkg cdn (or any other cdn).

 That means that if you opened your previous file without knowing what would happen, you must have had a bit of a scary moment.
-Don’t worry too much, you the breaking changes were not about how paged.js work, but more on how Paged.js preview things on screen.
+Don’t worry too much, the breaking changes were not about how paged.js works, but more on how Paged.js previews things on screen.

 ## I want to go back to have a preview on screen!

 Yep!
-Absolutely, it’s (one of) the great feature of Paged.js, and we have a couple of solutions for you.
+Absolutely, it’s (one of) the great features of Paged.js, and we have a couple of solutions for you.

-We explained it last time ([you can read the post here](https://pagedjs.org/posts/paged-break-the-long-overdue-update/), but we moved forward to follow the standards about the media queries.
-So, from now one, pagedjs  will ignore any rule that should not apply to a media screen. `@media screen` being the most useful example.
+We explained it last time ([you can read the post here](https://pagedjs.org/posts/paged-break-the-long-overdue-update/), but we moved forward to follow the standards for the media queries.
+So, from now on, pagedjs  will ignore any rule that should not apply to a media screen. `@media screen` being the most useful example.